 We moved here with the hope that life would be simpler, which included the schooling.
-I hadn’t felt too stressed out about NYC schools while I was there, but every time the conversation turned to admissions, whether it be Kindergarten, middle school, or high school, I hated the fact that there was so much maneuvering.
+I hadn’t felt too stressed out about NYC schools while I was there, but every time the conversation turned to admissions, whether it be Kindergarten, middle school, or high school, I hated the fact that there was so much maneuvering (ok, just looked up the definition of this word to be sure, and it fits my intention to a tee).
 Maneuvering: carefully guide or manipulate (someone or something) in order to achieve an end.
 I LOVED our primary school in NYC.
 It was very community based and had such great programs and teaching.
 But, I wasn’t afraid of sending the kids to a school in Belize with fewer resources, because I thought I could supplement at home with online learning and that the kids would certainly be learning a ton just by living in a new culture.

 Assessment of our first school year